 Absolutely.
-While it’s fair to say that Balaton doesn’t have the international renown of say Tokaj, it makes up for it in sheer beauty and a colorful cast of winemakers.
-Before a visit, keep in mind Balaton's highly seasonal nature: places can get packed in the summer and deserted before April and after October.
-This doesn’t mean that a late-fall visit is off the table, just be sure to plan and book ahead because some restaurants and wineries close down in the off-season.
+Sure, Balaton doesn’t have the international renown of Tokaj, but it makes up for it in sheer beauty and a colorful cast of winemakers.
+Before a visit, keep in mind Balaton's highly seasonal nature: while places can get packed in the summer, they're often deserted before April and after October.
+This doesn’t mean that a late-fall visit is off the table, just be sure to plan and book ahead because some of the restaurants and wineries close down in the off-season.

 What's the best way to get into and around the wine region?

 Csopak is about an hour, Badacsony a two-hour drive from Budapest.
 Having a car is indispensable and it also allows you to explore the adorable medieval villages scattered throughout the region, for example Balatonszőlős, Pécsely, Vászoly, Dörgicse, Köveskál, and Kővágóörs.

 Which wineries should I visit?

 It depends.
 First, decide whether Csopak or Badacsony has more appeal to you and then skim through these winemaker profiles to get a sense for what’s special about them.
 Some are small family wineries, others bigger operations, but they each have a unique approach to winemaking.